cooldhiraj/quantiply-assignment/README.md

 ## Important

-To acheive full use of servers you can enable all process by installing pm2 as  global package and after installing hit below command
+To acheive full utilization of cpu you can enable all process by installing pm2 as  global package and after installing hit below command

+*Redis cache has not integrated because mongodb automatically fetch data from RAM for this use case*
 ```
 pm2 start app.js -i max
 ```